ANCSLEEP BLOG

 Posted by Darian Dozier on Jun 22, 2022 5:55:00 AM

-When you share the bed with someone else, you are not only sharing physical space, but also emotional and mental space.
-Throughout the night, people's emotional and mental states can come alive through their sleep - whether that be a lack of sleep, too much sleeping, really light sleeping, nightmares, etc.
+When you share a bed with someone, you’re not just sharing physical space—you’re also sharing emotional and mental space.
+Throughout the night, people’s emotional and mental states can show up in their sleep, whether that looks like trouble falling asleep, oversleeping, very light sleeping, nightmares, and more.

-As you both bring your bodies to the bed, you are also bringing your day's stress, worries, excitement, and other feelings as well.
-This mix of emotions and high stress can cause an unwelcoming sleeping environment.
-Here we will talk about how you can connect with your partner before bed, so you both an unwind together and have a great night of sleep.
+When you both come to bed, you’re also bringing the stress, worries, excitement, and other feelings from your day.
+This mix of emotions and high stress can create an unwelcoming sleep environment.
+In this article, we’ll talk about how you can connect with your partner before bed so you can both unwind together and set yourselves up for a great night of sleep.

 Read More